 Capture lead data AT EVENTS

 Don’t wait until you get back to the office to upload lead data into your contact system.
 It will delay your team’s ability to follow-up after trade shows abs reach out to new contacts.

 Tip: Get attendees to input their own information into your contact system.
 Think it’s impossible?
 It’s not!
 Mobile Locker’s software makes it easy to design fun and educational tablet-based experiences that people want to engage with.
 We’ve found innovative ways to get conference attendees to key-in their information and answer qualifying questions.
 Contact us to learn more.

-Develop an outreach plan PRIOR to events
+Develop a trade show follow-up outreach plan PRIOR to events

 If you wait until after trade shows to come up with contact plans, your competitors will beat you to the punch.